matt-dray/tamRgo/README.md

 ## Play

 Much of the package's functionality is yet to be developed.
-You can expect the code below to change a great deal.
+You can expect the code and outputs below to change a great deal.
 See [the GitHub issues](https://github.com/matt-dray/tamRgo/issues) for upcoming functionality.

 You must first request for an egg to be laid.
 This stores a persistent blueprint of your pet to your computer for safekeeping.